World-of-Workflows/WorkflowsUniversity/03_navigation.md

 what your process should do and instructing World of Workflows to perform tasks that you want it to perform.

-### Types
+### Tables

-Types give you access to the inbuilt database within World of Workflows.
+Tables give you access to the inbuilt database within World of Workflows.
 Here you can add, retrieve and manipulate data across the system.

 ### Views

-While Types allows you to manipulate the underlying data, **Views** allows you to choose what the users of the system see.
+While Tables allows you to manipulate the underlying data, **Views** allows you to choose what the users of the system see.
 You can choose which fields they see and apply filters.
 Within views, you can easily set up navigation hierarchies for end users.